montysecurity/OpenHunt/README.md

 - VirusTotal API Key
 - Shodan API Key

+## Install

+`pip install -r requirements.txt`

 ## Usage

 OpenHunt runs in two different modes (`-m, --mode`).
 One is called `ttp` and the other is `ioc`.

 ### TTP Mode

-The main functionality of this was ported from [thisht MITRE ATT&CK script](tps://github.com/mitre-attack/attack-scripts/blob/master/scripts/technique_mappings_to_csv.py).
+The main functionality of this was ported from [this MITRE ATT&CK script](https://github.com/mitre-attack/attack-scripts/blob/master/scripts/technique_mappings_to_csv.py).
 Provided a Country with `-c, --country` it parses the current MITRE STIX data for all TTPs used by groups affiliated to that Country and prints them out along with a count of how many threat groups are seen using that Technique.
+It will write the info to a `groups.csv`.

 It is also possible to use `-f, --file` to designate a file to parse.
 It expects a CSV file exported from the MITRE ATT&CK script mentioned above.

 #### Examples

 `python .\openhunt.py -m ttp -c russia`
+- Pulls current MITRE info on Russia

 `python .\openhunt.py -m ttp -c russia -f .\groups.csv`
+- References local file that ships with the repo

 ## IOC Mode